Article series on How to Reduce Manufacturing Costs – Part 1

 Several key components to cutting overhead costs in manufacturing is to produce standard products that can be built to-order without forecasts or inventory, and produce special products through mass-customization on-demand.
 In both approaches, once a confirmed order for products is received, products are built.

 The results can be staggering.
 Inventory Carrying Costs can be eliminated (the standard “rule of thumb” for inventory carrying cost is 25% of the inventory value on hand), and procurement costs can be reduced with automatic, on-demand resupply.
-In theory, better responsiveness leads to more sales, and although not a manufacturing cost cutting measure, certainly a happy by-product.
+In theory, better responsiveness leads to more sales.
+Although not a manufacturing cost cutting measure, certainly a positive outcome.

 Standardize parts to reduce manufacturing costs